 - You’re assuming too much about what they know, what they think or what they need.

 - They make decisions slowly.
 You move quickly.
 They’re still trying to process things.

 - They make decisions quickly.
 You move slowly.
 They’ve lost interest.

 - They’re under a great deal of stress.
 Which is really common right now.

 - You’re connecting to them using the wrong medium.
 You’re using email instead of sending a letter.
 A letter instead of a phone call.
 A phone call instead of video.
-Video instead of in-person.
+A video instead of in-person.

 - You’re using too many words to describe your proposition.
 This is common.